tahull/tahull.github.io/_posts/blog/2017-03-10-transfer-to-double-sided-pcb.md

 Transferring to a two layer PCB, and getting the two layers to line up right can be a pain.
 If its not right, vias, and through hole parts will not line up right.

-I've seen a few methods that seem like the hard way.
-Cutting the layers and PCB to very specific sizes and matching up corners or guide points.
+I've seen a few methods like cutting the layers and PCB to very specific sizes and matching up corners or guide points.

 This is a visual way to match up the layers.
 All that's needed is a bright light source, and a clean clear glass sheet elevated about the light source.
 Here I use some white LED's and a glass sheet salvaged from a printer/scanner.